narrowin/ansible-mikrotik/README.md

 ansible-mikrotik enables network engineers to automate the configuration and management of [Mikrotik](https://mikrotik.com) devices.
 By leveraging Ansible’s idempotent execution model, this role simplifies network operations, minimizes manual errors, and streamlines deployment in dynamic network environments.

+For some quick impressions of using this repo with a mikrotik containerlab setup check out the [narrowin demo controller](https://demo.narrowin.ch/).

 ---

 ## Features